 Osteopaths help millions of people of all ages all over the world to overcome their heath issues, be it back pain, head aches, sinusitis, period pains, gastric ulcers… the list is endless.

-Everything has a reason.
+In Osteopathy, we believe that very thing has a reason.
 If a body part does not work properly and generates symptoms, there will be a reason behind it.
 The job of an osteopath is to find out this reason, the biomechanical root cause of the symptoms.

 Osteopathy also has a role in the prevention of symptoms and injuries.
 Biomechanical tensions predisposes the body to injuries and dis-ease mostly because some joints and muscles will be working abnormally or simply overworking.
 Getting those predispositions resolved prior to injury is always the best option.
 As the saying goes, “An ounce of prevention is better than a pound of cure”.